TARA MIND

 Usability Test

-The final phase of my research was to understand users’ impressions of Synapse’s Therapist Initial Evaluation (TIE) note and its ease of completion.
+I conducted a usability test to understand users’ impressions of Synapse’s Therapist Initial Evaluation note and its ease of completion.

 Test Setup